Seven Math Skills Your Child Will Learn in 1st Grade

 Found this useful?
 Check out our grade by grade math guides from Kindergarten to 5th grade

-Written by Lily Jones, Lily loves all things learning.
-She has been a kindergarten & first grade teacher, instructional coach, curriculum developer, and teacher trainer.
+Written by Lily Jones, who loves all things learning.
+Lily has been a kindergarten & first grade teacher, instructional coach, curriculum developer, and teacher trainer.
 She loves to look at the world with curiosity and inspire people of all ages to love learning.
 She lives in California with her husband, two kids, and a little dog.

 Find out more about Komodo and how it helps thousands of children each year do better at maths – you can even try Komodo for free.